'use strict';

 expect(root).toMatchRenderedOutput('A(Loading B...)');

-// React suspends until B finishes loading.
+// React suspends until B finishes loading.'Async text requested [B]',

-// React does not suspend on C, because that would block B from appearing.
+'B',// React does not suspend on C, because that would block B from appearing.

 'Async text requested [C]',